TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 19/Luke 19.26.md

 ---

-I say unto you, that unto every one that hath shall be given; but from him that hath not, even that which he hath shall be taken away from him.
+'For I tell you that to everyone who has, will more be given; but from him who doesn't have, even that which he has will be taken away from him.